Adult holding a baby

 • Not having resolved financial issues at the time of the separation or divorce/dissolution of Civil Partnership – and realising the need to do so subsequently.

-• Subsequent events which change the financial circumstances of either party – such events must cause a significant or “material” change to one party’s financial circumstances.
+• Subsequent events which change the financial circumstances of either party.
+Such events must cause a significant or “material” change to one party’s financial circumstances.
 This could be due to one party earning or inheriting a large sum post-divorce, which the other feels they are entitled to a share of.

 • One party deciding that the original settlement was unfair – this could be due to the intentional, or unintentional, non-disclosure of relevant facts (such as a promotion or job offer) or undervaluation of an asset which has a significant impact on the agreement.